 (Photo: Sophia Loren with plate of macaroni)

 The word macaroni has an unknown etymology.
+The word's first appearance is from the mid-eleventh century in Naples where it is used to mean something crude or a person who is an idiot.
 At some point around the twelfth or thirteenth century it came to mean pasta secca, although the more familiar word tria or trij continued to be used it Italy.52 In Arabic-speaking countries, the word for macaroni during this period of time was either rishta (or erishte in Turkish), from the Persian word for "threads," or itriya, as well as a few other words mentioned above.
 The fourteenth-century Arab traveler Ibn Batutta described the rishta he encountered in Anatolia as a kind of shu’ayriya, a word that even today means vermicelli.
 Italian dictionaries admit the word macaroni’s (maccherone) obscure origin, suggesting as one possible derivation the Greek word makaria, meaning food of the blessed.
 The suggestion that the word macaroni comes from the Greek may have its origins with the travel diaries of Ortensio Landi (1512-1553), a doctor from Modena who wrote about macaroni in Sicily and described it as having the name of the beatified (il nome dal beatificare).53 Another suggestion is that the word derives from maccare, a now archaic verb meaning "to knead."

 Arabic dictionaries usually tell us that the word macaroni is a loan-word from Italian.
 On the other hand, Khmaïs Ouled-Abdessayed, a doctoral candidate in Arabic linguistics at the University of Tunis, suggests some circumstantial evidence that the word may derive from the Arabic.
 A very old form of pasta secca, still known today in Tunisia as duwayda, meaning "inch- worm," is a kind of vermicelli broken into one-inch lengths.
 By taking the two ends of a strand of fresh duwayda and attaching them, they are called qaran, coming from the Arabic verb qarana, "to attach," whose past participle is ma-qrun.
 This would have been a pasta shape identical to the contemporary Italian anellini.
 Once the ends of the duwayda are attached, they are referred to by the participial adjective maq(a)runa, possibly giving us the word "macaroni."54 Intriguing as this suggestion is, unfortunately I have never come across written evidence of such a pasta existing in medieval Tunisia, so we must withhold our judgment about this etymology.
 But we do know that duwayda did exist in fifteenth-century Tunisia and in the Ahaggar of the Sahara.
 In medieval Tunisia, duwayda was typically eaten with chicken on ‘Ashura, the tenth day of the Muslim month of Muharram, sacred to the Shi’is because Husayn, the son the Ali, the Prophet Muhammad’s faithful follower and the fourth caliph, was martyred on this day at Karbala in Iraq.55